hackclub/hackclub/workshops/find_bigfoot/README.md

 How can you do that?

 One of the most important skills towards becoming an independent hacker is knowing how to Google things when stuck.
-So let's start by Googling "[html handle click](https://www.google.com/search?q=html+handle+click)":
+So let's start by Googling "[HTML handle click](https://www.google.com/search?q=html+handle+click)":

 > ![](img/google_html_handle_click.png)